daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 3: Apaiser la Bête Sauvage ou Communication
 * Rang 4: Moon Shape
 * Rang 5: Insect Eruption
-* Rang 6: Call the Storm ou Earthquake
+* Rang 6: Call the Storm ou Tremblement de terre

 **Intrusions du MJ:** An injured natural (but dangerous) creature is discovered.
 Someone's poaching wildlife for their skins, leaving the carcasses to rot.
 A tree falls in the forest, one of the last elder trees.